 5 Design Tips for ADA Compliance

-In the context of web design, the ADA (American Disabilities Act) is in place to ensure the accessibility of websites for people with disabilities; but meeting/exceeding accessibility standards is about more than simply avoiding lawsuits, it’s an opportunity to provide a positive user experience for everyone.
+In the context of web design, the ADA (American Disabilities Act) exists to ensure the accessibility of websites for people with disabilities.
+But meeting and exceeding ADA compliance standards is about more than simply avoiding lawsuits, it’s an opportunity to provide a positive user experience for everyone.

 In the interest of keeping a fair and friendly internet for all, here are five tips that can help you proactively design with accessibility in mind.

-A great way to create an inclusive website design is to organize and break up large blocks of text with descriptive headers.
+A great way to create a website design that meets ADA compliance standards is to organize and break up large blocks of text with descriptive headers.
 Headers not only allow users to scan a page quickly for relevant keywords, but it also allows screen readers to read the structure of the site.

 The following is a typical header structure: